-Any time that you set a job interview, you know that you need to prepare yourself, even just a little bit.
+Any time that you obtain a job interview, you know that you need to prepare yourself, even if just a little bit.
 There are going to be a whole host of basic questions about you, but sometimes interviewers slip in a few tougher questions.
-These questions have an essential purpose to your future employer, and that is to make sure you’re a good fit for their company by getting a better sense of who you are.
+These questions have an essential purpose for your future employer, and that is to make sure you’re a good fit for their company by getting a better sense of who you are.

 Are you willing to fail?

 Nobody wants to fail!
 But failure is a part of life and learning.
 It’s hard to take criticism and admit when we are weak and have failed at the task that was put before us.
 When asked the question, “Are you willing to fail?” quite naturally, our instinct is to say “No Way!”
 But, in reality, the short answer you should always reply is “yes.”
 A blatant “No” can make you look stubborn, out of touch with reality, and unwilling to compromise.

 The reasoning behind your potential employer’s question is to determine how you will handle a failure and find out if you can learn from your mistakes, power through, and move forward to become a better person and employee.

 When the topic of failure arises, be prepared to recall an incident in which you did fail, particularly if it pertains to your career objective.
 Explain the situation you were in, the issue that you were trying to solve, and what didn’t work.
 Then, it would help if you were prepared to tell your interviewer what did work, how your solution solved the problem, and precisely what you learned from the experience.